 In a medium bowl, whisk together the olive oil and balsamic until emulsified.
 Add the oranges and toss to coat.
 Allow mixture to sit for a few minutes.

-To serve, arrange the citrus supremes on a plate.
-Just before serving, finish with a sprinkling of salt and pepper.
+Just before serving, gently toss again.
+Finish with a sprinkling of salt and pepper.

 Chef’s note: I prefer a 2:1 ratio, sometimes even a 3:1, of oil and balsamic, but I suggest you start with an equal ratio and give it a taste test to see what you like best.